-Revenue from our Business segment accounted for 90% of total revenue for the three and six months ended June 30, 2012, respectively.
-Revenue attributable to our monthly hosted Business services accounted for 93% and 94% of total Business revenue for the three and six months ended June 30, 2012, respectively.
-Revenue attributable to our monthly hosted Business segment accounted for 95% of total revenue for the three and six months ended June 30, 2011, respectively.
-Revenue attributable to our monthly hosted Business services accounted for 95% of total Business revenue for the three and six months ended June 30, 2011, respectively.
-Revenue attributable to our monthly hosted Business services accounted for 95% of total Business revenue for the three and six months ended June 30, 2011, respectively.
+Revenue from our Business segment accounted for 91% and 90% of total revenue for the three and nine months ended September 30, 2012, respectively.
+Revenue attributable to our monthly hosted Business services accounted for 92% and 93% of total Business revenue for the three and nine months ended September 30, 2012, respectively.
+Revenue from our Business segment accounted for 90% and 89% of total revenue for the three and nine months ended September 30, 2011, respectively.
+Revenue attributable to our monthly hosted Business services accounted for 95% of total Business revenue for the three and nine months ended September 30, 2011, respectively.
 Our service agreements typically have twelve month terms and, in some cases, are terminable or may terminate upon 30 to 90 days' notice without penalty.
 Given the time required to schedule training for our customers' operators and our customers' resource constraints, we have historically experienced a lag between signing a customer contract and recognizing revenue from that customer.
 This lag has recently ranged from 30 to 90 days.

-Revenue from our Consumer segment is generated from online transactions between Experts and Users and is recognized net of Expert fees and accounted for approximately 10% of total revenue in each of the three and six months ended June 30, 2012.
-Revenue generated from online transactions between Experts and Users accounted for approximately 12% of total revenue in each of the three and six months ended June 30, 2011.
+Revenue from our Consumer segment is generated from online transactions between Experts and Users and is recognized net of Expert fees and accounted for approximately 9% and 10% of total revenue for the three and nine months ended September 30, 2012, respectively.
+Revenue generated from online transactions between Experts and Users accounted for approximately 10% and 11% of total revenue for the three and nine months ended September 30, 2011, respectively.